Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 Once you’ve set a wedding date, hire your officiant and obtain a marriage license.

 Make sure your marriage license does not expire before the wedding day.
-Also, be sure about the waiting period of the state where you’re getting married.
+Also, check the waiting period in the state where you’re getting married.

 Determine who your witnesses are required for your marriage license to be valid, and have them sign it on the day of your wedding.

-After your ceremony, your officiant will file the signed marriage license at the county clerk’s office, and you will receive the official certificate of marriage in the mail confirming your marriage is recorded.
+After your ceremony, your officiant will file the signed marriage license at the county clerk’s office, and you will receive the official marriage certificate in the mail confirming your marriage is recorded.

 Create a song list with the Band or DJ

-These particular songs would include the groom’s and the bridal party’s entrance music walking down the aisle, then the bride’s entry song, possibly other highlighted music during the actual ceremony, and finally a festive, upbeat tune for the recessional.
+These particular songs would include the groom’s and bridal party’s entrance music as they walk down the aisle, the bride’s entry song, possibly other highlighted music during the ceremony, and finally, a festive, upbeat tune for the recessional.

 A jazz trio or classic quartet could be an elegant option for the cocktail reception or even a DJ.